7 Secrets Happy Couples Know About Arguing And Making Up

 Ultimately blaming and judging your partner leads to a power struggle between the two of you.
 Just let go of the rope.

-1. Happy Couples Do Not Require Agreement
+1. Happy Couples Don’t Require Agreement

 One of the biggest causes of a power struggle in a relationship is the need for your partner to agree with you.
 The need for him/her to agree with your desires, your opinions, and your strategies will cause a lot of conflict between the two of you.